alvim/vtex-cms-sauce/README.md

 ```

 3. Insert your VTEX ID authentication cookie when prompted.
-*NOTE: You must have access to the store you're trying to work on.
-Also, you should use your VTEX login and password, not Google/Facebook.*
+*NOTE: You must have access to the store you're trying to work on.*

 ### Methods